Common Criticisms of Carbon Offsets

 Examples of criticisms:

-• “Carbon offsets allow polluters to go on polluting” (i.e., they are a form of “greenwashing”)
+• “Carbon credits allow polluters to go on polluting” (i.e., they are a form of “greenwashing”)

-• “Carbon offsets are not a long-term solution and can ‘lock-in’ high-carbon infrastructure”
+• “Carbon credits are not a long-term solution and can ‘lock in’ high-carbon infrastructure”

-• “Carbon offsets create an incentive to avoid regulating certain sectors and industries”
+• “Carbon credits create an incentive to avoid regulating certain sectors and industries”

 [1] See Wara and Victor (2008).